bijanheidar/CapstoneProject01/README.md

 https://barsam.herokuapp.com/
 ## Features
 * The project is a sample website suitable for a tutoring organization.
-* The worked focuses on Nodejs and MongoDB and establishes a structured relational database solution suitable for a private tutoring organization.
+* The focus is on Nodejs, MongoDB and, using a structured relational database approach.
-* It comes with 5 HTML pages including Home (as landing page), Programs, Teachers.
-Courses, and Contact, as well as a secured page for the admin transactions within the app.
+* It comes with 5 HTML pages including Home (landing page), Programs, Teachers.
+Courses, and Contact, as well as a secured page for the admin to work on transactions within the app.
 ## Platform
 ### Frontend
 * HTML: Structure is based on html and html templates